-A small team of YMI instructors (2.59 FTE) will offer P5 pupils in Moray the opportunity to take part in 12 hours of recorder/ukulele tuition over a 20 week block of weekly lessons in order to deliver the Scottish Government's commitment.
-In addition, singing, classroom percussion (tuned and untuned) will be incorporated in these lessons helping to provide a solid foundation in pitch and rhythm, embedding a love of music and a desire for further musical study.
-Elements of music theory will also be included, contributing to Moray's goal of improving literacy and numeracy.
+A small team of YMI instructors (2.59 FTE) will offer P5 pupils in Moray the opportunity to take part in weekly ukulele/recorder tuition over the course of the year in order to deliver the Scottish Government's commitment.
+In addition, singing, classroom percussion (tuned and untuned) will be incorporated in to these lessons where appropriate, helping to provide a solid foundation in pitch and rhythm, embedding a love of music and a desire for further musical study.
+Elements of music theory will also be included, contributing to Moray's aim to improve literacy and numeracy.